muratk5n/thirdwave/en/tweets/2021/week33.md

-monitoring station registered a temperature of ... nearly 49 degrees Celsius....  the unprecedented heat rendered Floridia a blindingly bright ghost town, with its bars deserted, its baroque and sand-colored churches darkened, its piazzas emptied.In the surrounding fields, the area’s famed snails burned in their shells.
+monitoring station registered a temperature of ... nearly 49 degrees Celsius....  the unprecedented heat rendered Floridia a blindingly bright ghost town, with its bars deserted, its baroque and sand-colored churches darkened, its piazzas emptied.
+In the surrounding fields, the area’s famed snails burned in their shells.
 The relentless sun branded the verdello green lemons with yellow blots and stewed their flesh within.
 Everyone holed up in their houses.
 The air-conditioning they blasted prompted blackouts"

 ---